Midtrans/midtrans-java/README.md

 ```
 #### Per-request Configuration
 All the request can accept an optional Config object.
 This is used if you want to set an others' config like idempotency key, proxy, override/append notification url
-or if you want to pass the server-key on each method, or use multiple account on each method.
+or want to use multiple account on each method.
+Please follow the steps given below.
 ```java
 import com.midtrans.Config;
 import com.midtrans.Midtrans;